7 Steps to Better Design Thinking

 Ask follow-up questions

-The environmental immersion technique is focused on the designer observing and understanding the user's behavior and interactions while the user is in a familiar environment.
-This technique is also centered around the designer immersing themselves into the user's environment to better understand the user's world.
+The environmental immersion technique focuses on the designer observing and understanding the user's behavior and interactions while the user is in a familiar environment.
+This technique centers around the designer immersing themselves into the user's environment to better understand the user's world.